marcandre/bundler-cases/README.md

 Building out BundlerFixture to move in a bunch of their builders will still be a bit of ruby code to code up.

 A cucumber-y type Given When in a simple DSL might be the best compromise.

+the cucumber-y though is going to need to implement BundlerFixture crap anyway.
+What bundler-patch has as integration tests is already in the right direction.
+It just needs more and more refinement to make it simpler for folks to just jump in with.

+Then there's executing them.
+Put it all inside a big case block. `BundlerTest.case do ... end`